Organization |

 In 2020, management took several actions to alleviate the substantial doubt about the Company’s ability to continue as a going concern that existed as of the date of issuance of the December 31, 2019 consolidated financial statements, including, but not limited to, the following:

-streamlined the Company's operations and reduced its workforce by approximately 35% to lower operating expenses and reduce cash burn;
+•streamlined the Company's operations and reduced its workforce by approximately 35% to lower operating expenses and reduce cash burn;

-conducted a registered direct offering for net proceeds of $7,082;
+•conducted a registered direct offering for net proceeds of $7,082;

-paid off the entire amount of $1,512 of the Company's indebtedness to Western Alliance Bank with proceeds from a new loan of $2,000 from Pacific Western Bank.
+•paid off the entire amount of $1,512 of the Company's indebtedness to Western Alliance Bank with proceeds from a new loan of $2,000 from Pacific Western Bank.
 The terms of the new loan agreement include monthly interest-only payments until August 2023.

-invested in the development and reliability of its products;
+•invested in the development and reliability of its products;

-restructured the Company's commercial organization and strategy which has been gaining traction; and
+•restructured the Company's commercial organization and strategy which has been gaining traction; and

-received clearance from the U.S. Food and Drug Administration ("FDA") for Acquired Brain Injury ("ABI") to market the Company's product to a larger patient population increasing the value proposition to its customers.
+•received clearance from the U.S. Food and Drug Administration ("FDA") for Acquired Brain Injury ("ABI") to market the Company's product to a larger patient population increasing the value proposition to its customers.

 As described in Note 9, Notes payable, net, borrowings under the Company’s new secured term loan agreement with Pacific Western Bank have a liquidity covenant requiring minimum cash on hand equivalent to the current outstanding principal balance.
 As of December 31, 2020, $2,000 of cash must remain as restricted.
 After considering cash restrictions, effective unrestricted cash as of December 31, 2020 is approximately $10,862.
 With this unrestricted cash balance, the impact of management's actions described above, and additional cash received after year-end, the Company believes that it currently has sufficient cash to fund its operations beyond the look forward period of one year from the issuance of these consolidated financial statements.

-market, (ii) research, development and commercialization activities with respect to exoskeletons for rehabilitation, and (iii) development and commercialization of able-bodied exoskeletons for industrial use.
+The Company’s actual capital requirements may vary significantly and will depend on many factors.
+The Company plans to continue its investments in its (i) sales initiatives to accelerate adoption of the Ekso robotic exoskeleton in the rehabilitation market, (ii) research, development and commercialization activities with respect to exoskeletons for rehabilitation, and (iii) development and commercialization of able-bodied exoskeletons for industrial use.
 Consequently, the Company may require significant additional financing in the future, which the Company intends to raise through corporate collaborations, public or private equity offerings, debt financings, or warrant solicitations.
 Sales of additional equity securities by the Company could result in the dilution of the interests of existing stockholders.
 There can be no assurance that financing will be available when required in sufficient amounts, on acceptable terms or at all.
 In the event that the necessary additional financing is not obtained, the Company may be required to further reduce its discretionary overhead costs substantially, including research and development, general and administrative, and sales and marketing expenses or otherwise curtail operations.